rljson/io-mssql/doc/install-podman.md

 ## Run in terminal

-After Podman Desktop has been installed, the
+After Podman Desktop has been installed, the further actions can be taken from the GUI or via CLI.

 ### To fetch mssql image and accept eula